hyperledger-archives/iroha/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for the pull request!
 Pull requests should have these details:

-## What is this pull-request?
+## What is this pull request?
 Describe simply what this pull request is about.

 ## Why do you implement it?
 Why do we need this pull request?
-Describe features, what this pull request resolves, and reasons for this pull-request.
+Describe features, what this pull request resolves, and reasons for this pull request.

 ## How to use the features provided in the pull request?
 Do you provide tests, or use case examples?